ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-cifar.rst

 3. add checkpointing (optional),
 4. and define the search space for the model tuning

+Optionally, you can seamlessly leverage :ref:`DistributedDataParallel training <tune-torch-ddp>` for each individual Pytorch model within Tune.

 .. note::

     To run this example, you will need to install the following: